artviks/artviks/README.md

 ---

-My name is Arturs Viksne and I'm a software developer working mostly with PHP, MySQL, Laravel and currently working at Codelex.
+My name is Arturs Viksne and I'm a software developer working mostly with PHP, MySQL, Laravel and working/learning at Codelex.

 I'm currently acquiring a deeper knowledge of JS and CSS to become a full-stack developer.